 This virtual credit card will look like a regular card to any service provider, but it will not be associated with your bank account or credit card.
 Once the free trial is over, you are free from any obligations, unless, of course, you choose to continue using the service.

 Check out some of the benefits of the Free Trial Card in the table below.

 |DoNotPay virtual card|

 The merchants can charge your account

 |Susceptible to automated subscriptions||

 Safe from unwanted subscriptions

 How does the DoNotPay virtual card work?

 When you decide to start a test trial online, you will be asked to provide your credit card details.
-That is the time to log on DoNotPay through your web browser or your iOS app and get the Free Trial Card.
+That is the time to log on DoNotPay through your web browser and get the Free Trial Card.
 The app will generate a virtual card number, together with the security code and expiration date.
 Use that information to sign up for any test trial you like.